josh-ashkinaze/Coffee-Analysis/README.md

 2. Which countries receive overall ratings better than their component ratings would predict?

-To answer these questions, I use exploratory analysis and econometrics modeling.
+To answer these questions, I use exploratory analysis and econometrics.

 My findings: